Wanibzh29/09.-Breton-numbers-not-finished-yet/README.md

     - Each title of each file have in it letters as "A. 01. .., A. 02. ...".
     - If the filename contains "A." in it, it means that the forms contained in it are "classical ones to count in breton" so they will be most used.
     - If the filename contains "B." in it, it means that it is rare forms.
-    - If the filename contains "C'h" in it, it means that they are for particular case.
+    - If the filename contains "C'h." in it, it means that they are for particular case.
     - And if filename contains "Ch." in it, it means that it is the neologism forms to count into breton.
     - In the future some (standardized) dialectical forms will be added and will have as letter to distinguish them "D." (for Dialect) in their filenames.
     - In the future all the files contening "E." will be files contening others stuff linked with Breton and Mathematics and counting that could not be contained in the categories above.